 Following on from Forest School and Bushcraft classes in the Prep, our senior students in Years 7 and 8 take part in a series of camping expeditions.
 Under the watchful eye of Mr Kemp (our resident Bear Grylls) pupils take on individual and team challenges, brush up on their navigation skills and learn to prepare their own meals in the wild.

-These trips provides a fantastic foundation for the demands of the Duke of Edinburgh Award Scheme, which is a significant part of the curriculum in Year 9.
+These trips provide a fantastic foundation for the demands of the Duke of Edinburgh Award Scheme, which is a significant part of the curriculum in Year 9.
 Pupils initially embark upon their Bronze Award with most continuing to complete their Silver and Gold Awards in later years.